What is a BOP insurance policy?

 Benefits of business owner’s policy insurance

 You’ve worked hard to build your small business, but one claim could wipe out all your hard work and destroy your livelihood.
 The right commercial insurance coverage, such as BOP insurance, can protect your business against various claims.
-Here’s a few examples of how it works.
+Here are a few examples of how it works.

 How much does a business owner’s policy cost?